Here’s what to do

-For some, “toxic relationship” has become a sort of buzz word.
-If a relationship is hard, uncomfortable, and more work than play, many of us are quick to label it as toxic.
+For some, “toxic relationship” has become a buzz word.
+If a relationship is hard, uncomfortable and more work than play, we can be quick to label it toxic.

-But in all reality, a toxic relationship is more than tough.
-All relationships require work—some more than others—but when that work centers around overcoming deal-breakers, then you know you might be in a toxic relationship.
+But a toxic relationship is more than tough.
+All relationships require work – some more than others.
+It’s when that work centers around overcoming deal-breakers that your relationship might be toxic.

 Being in a toxic relationship means you’re tolerating deal-breakers.
 And typically, you’re tolerating those deal-breakers for one reason: You’re afraid of change.
-The big problem with this approach is that your fear of change acts as a sort of prison, keeping you in lock-down mode as you sacrifice your time and emotional energy, all for the “benefit” of keeping the relationship afloat.
+The problem with this approach is that your fear of change acts as a prison, keeping you in lock-down as you sacrifice your time and emotional energy, all for the “benefit” of keeping the relationship afloat.

 A truly toxic relationship might look like this:

-- Putting up with an abusive relationship because you’re afraid of a reality without that person (fear of uncertainty).
+- Putting up with an abusive relationship because you’re afraid of a reality without that person.

-- Ignoring a damaging addiction because you can’t face the thought of anyone finding out (shame).
+- Ignoring a damaging addiction because you can’t face the thought of anyone finding out.

-- Letting things slide because you’ve decided that you’re really the reason behind his/her unacceptable behavior (guilt).
+- Letting things slide because you’ve decided that you’re the reason behind his/her behavior.

 If you’re in a difficult relationship and you’re having trouble determining if it’s toxic, start with these three questions.